osrf/gazebo_tutorials/model_editor/tutorial_6.md

 * The **3D View** on the right where you can see a preview of your model and interact with it to edit its properties and create joints between links.

-The GUI tools on the top toolbar can be used to manipulate joints and links in the 3D View.
+The GUI tools on the top toolbar can be used to manipulate and links in the 3D View.

 # Add Links